contentful/experience-builder/packages/test-apps/nextjs/README.md

 # Experiences NextJS Test App

-This apps intended purpose is to quickly test the functionality of Studio Experiences when developing locally.
+This app's intended purpose is to quickly test the functionality of Studio Experiences when developing locally.

 ## How to Start